kshyst/Docs/DataBase/NF.md

 Consider a table where (StudentID, Language, Hobby) are attributes.
 If a student can have multiple hobbies and languages, a multi-valued dependency exists.
 To resolve this, split the table into separate tables for Languages and Hobbies.

+## 6NF (Domain-Key Normal Form)

+6NF is a theoretical normal form that deals with temporal data and is not commonly used in practice.
+It ensures that all constraints on the data are expressed in terms of domain and key constraints, allowing for the representation of time-varying data without redundancy.